-This may end up a problem if this bank decides to close the account on that basis and keep you from accessing the remaining funds.
+This may become a problem if this bank decides to close the account on that basis and keep you from accessing the remaining funds.
 Again, if this account has most of your money, this may keep you from being able to settle your other bills.

 Experts suggest opening a basic bank account for those who plan to use a Scottish Trust Deed as a solution to their debt problems.
 While there are fewer basic bank accounts compared to full featured bank accounts, people should be able to find one that allows them to withdraw money as well as pay their bills.

 Can Trust Deeds Control The Person’s Bank Account?

 Most will probably be wondering what this type of application can do to their bank account.
 We normally recommend our clients to move to another bank before their trust deed application.
-Majority of the time, people who are in debt also have a couple of unsecured debts under their bank whether it be a personal loans, credit cards, or overdraft.
+Many people who are in debt also have a couple of unsecured debts under their bank whether it be a personal loans, credit cards, or overdraft.

 What Your Bank Can Do Against You

-During your application our company will talk to your creditors as your representative.
+During your application, our company will talk to your creditors as your representative.
 If you owe money to your bank, then they will also be notified.
-In their alarm, some banks may choose to freeze your account and use it to pay off some of your debt.
+Some banks may choose to freeze your account and use it to pay off some of your debt.

 They often do this without prior notification.
-In fact, many will realize that the bank has done so only when they try to withdraw money and find out that their access has been suspended.
-This can a dangerous and desperate situation for anyone, but especially for those in serious debt.
+In fact, many will realise that the bank has done so only when they try to withdraw money and find out that their access has been suspended.

 Apart from freezing your account, your banks can opt to just close the account, especially if they’ve cleared out all the cash.
-Opening an account in another bank before you even apply for this kind of application means that you safeguard yourself from this situation.
+Opening an account with another bank before you apply for a Trust Deed means that you safeguard yourself from this situation.

 We’ll Help You Find Another Bank for Your Scottish Trust Deed